sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.viewPort, --viewPort                                        The browser view port size WidthxHeight like 400x300  [default: "1366x708"]
   --browsertime.userAgent, --userAgent                                      The full User Agent string, defaults to the User Agent used by the browsertime.browser option.
   --browsertime.preURL, --preURL                                            A URL that will be accessed first by the browser before the URL that you wanna analyze.
 Use it to fill the cache.
-  --browsertime.preScript, --preScript                                      Selenium script(s) to run before you test your URL (use it for login, warm the cache, etc).
-Note that --preScript can be passed multiple times.
-  --browsertime.postScript, --postScript                                    Selenium script(s) to run after you test your URL (use it for logout etc).
-Note that --postScript can be passed multiple times.
   --browsertime.delay, --delay                                              Delay between runs, in milliseconds.
 Use it if your web server needs to rest between runs :)
   --browsertime.pageLoadStrategy, --pageLoadStrategy                        The Page Load Strategy decides when you have control of the page load.
 Default is normal meaning you will have control after onload.
 You can change that to none to get control direct after navigation.  [choices: "normal", "none"] [default: "normal"]
   --browsertime.visualMetrics, --visualMetrics, --speedIndex                Calculate Visual Metrics like SpeedIndex, First Visual Change and Last Visual Change.
 Requires FFMpeg and Python dependencies  [boolean]